emesexochitl/Roseobacter/hausfrau_merger/README.md

 * at the merging step, it will detect possibly identical columns and ask you if you would still rename and use them in the merge,
 * and finally, it will merge your tables into one final CSV output, based on the columns represented in all your tables,
 * you can choose the name of the output file.

+## How to use:
+The merger operates on an interactive way.
+To run it, just type into your terminal:

+python data_cleanup_hausfrau.py

+First it asks for your files one by one.
+Next it will ask for defining the range of the headers.
+For instance, when your header is only the first row, your start coordinate is 0 and your end coordinate is 1.
+The first 2 rows of headers would be 0 and 2 , the first 3 rows of headers would be 0 and 3  and so forth.
+Next the fied separator is defined.
+It can be either a tab, or a comma.
+After that the basic cleanup comes: when the column names are the exact same in the given data table, one can choose which columns should be dropped.
+Also, optimal dropping of unnecessary columns are offered.
+Optimal bacterial growth rate can be calculated, just give the index number of the bacterial generation time (Growth rate (per day) = ln2 / generation time).

+Sometimes columns of different tables are slightly different, making the merging inpossible.
+For that, this program performs a fuzzy string matching based on  Levenshtein Distance of a given column name and offers the 3 clostest hits.
+Then one has to determine which one is the actual match.
+then checks the tables one by one for dupicated and unnecessary rows and offers optional editing.
+At the end all matching columns will be concatenated to a final table.
+At the end just for sure the column names are checked again and if the occurennce of a column name is less than the number of input tables, it will be dropped.
+One can give the name of the merge file and the tables are concatenated and inner merged.

+If you are not sure how to use it, please check the testrun.txt file!
 ## Limitations:
  * It is only been tested for Python 2.7
  * Handling categorical data is not solved yet,